ZahFox/linux-toolbox/docs/redhat/red_hat_certification_study_guide/chapter_4.md

 ### The firewalld Service

 The **firewalld** service offers the same functionalities of the iptable tool and more.
-One off the new features of firewalld is *zone-based* firewalling.
-In a zone-based firewall, networks and interffaces are grouped into zones, with each zone configured with a different level of trust.
+One of the new features of firewalld is *zone-based* firewalling.
+In a zone-based firewall, networks and interfaces are grouped into zones, with each zone configured with a different level of trust.

 | **Zone** | **Outgoing Connections**                      | **Incoming Connections**                                              |
 | :------- | :-------------------------------------------- | :-------------------------------------------------------------------- |